Standout Student

 Tell us about your piano lessons with Steve.

-What are some of the benefits of piano study?
+What are some of the pieces you have most enjoyed playing?